fastlane/docs/docs/actions/gym.md

 ------------|-------------
-  `SharedValues::IPA_OUTPUT_PATH` | The path to the newly generated ipa file `SharedValues::DSYM_OUTPUT_PATH` | The path to the dSYM files
+  `SharedValues::IPA_OUTPUT_PATH` | The path to the newly generated ipa file `SharedValues::DSYM_OUTPUT_PATH` | The path to the dSYM files `SharedValues::XCODEBUILD_ARCHIVE` | The path to the xcodebuild archive

 To get more information check the [Lanes documentation](https://docs.fastlane.tools/advanced/lanes/#lane-context).
 <hr />